WHAT IS A PRESSURE VESSEL?

 Pressure vessels are industrial containers designed to hold vapors, liquids, or gases.
-Read this guide to learn more about pressure vessel regulations, inspections, and how drones are helping inspectors save money and improve safety.

 Because pressure vessels usually hold materials at a high pressure they can be dangerous if not properly maintained.
 Regular inspections are a critical part of the maintenance process for pressure vessels, helping to reveal potential problems before they develop further.